 Pursuant to the Regulations for the Administration of Commercial Encryption promulgated at the end of 1999, foreign and domestic PRC companies operating in the PRC are required to register and disclose to PRC regulatory authorities the commercial encryption products they use.
 Because these regulations have just recently been adopted and because they do not specify what constitutes encryption products, we are unsure as to whether or how they apply to us and the encryption software we utilize.
 We may be required to register, or apply for permits with the relevant PRC regulatory authorities for, our current or future encryption software.
 If PRC regulatory authorities request that we change our encryption software, we may have to develop or license replacement software, which could disrupt our business operations.
 In addition, we may be subject to potential liability for using software that is subsequently deemed to be illegal by the relevant PRC regulatory authorities.
 These potential liabilities might include fines, product confiscation and criminal sanctions.
-We cannot assure you that our business, financial condition and results of operations will not be materially and adversely affected by the application of these regulations.

-We depend on online advertising for substantially all of our revenues.
+We depend on online advertising for most of our revenues.

-We derive substantially all of our revenues from the sale of online advertising on our Web sites.
-For 1999 and the six months ended June 30, 2000, online advertising revenues represented approximately 75% and 96%, respectively, of our total revenues.
+We derive most of our revenues from the sale of online advertising on our Web sites.
+For the three months ended March 31, 2001, advertising revenues represented approximately 85% of our total revenues.
 In addition, our business plan is heavily dependent on the anticipated expansion of online advertising in China and the growth of our revenue is heavily dependent on online advertising.